-BPAA Vision: To ignite passion for scientific inquiry expressed through the lens of astronomy.
+BPAA Vision: Igniting passion for scientific inquiry through the lens of astronomy.

-BPAA Mission: To provide opportunities for the curious to observe, discover, and share the wonders of the universe through hands-on activities.
-Supported by shared expertise and the largest publicly accessible telescope in the Pacific Northwest, our members and the wider community are encouraged to experience astronomy, space exploration, and the enabling technologies.
+BPAA Mission: To provide opportunities for curious children, students, and adults to observe, discover, and share the wonders of the Universe.
+Supported by shared expertise and the largest publicly accessible telescope in the Pacific Northwest, our members and the wider community engage in hands-on experiences of astronomy, space exploration, and the technologies that make it possible.

 - Star Parties

 - “Hands-on” with telescopes